-Melatonin For Sale – Product Details
+Melatonin – Product Information

-Melatonin is a neurohormone that is naturally released from the pineal gland and mostly known to regulate sleep.
+Melatonin is a neurohormone that is naturally released from the pineal gland and is mostly known to regulate sleep.
 It is made from serotonin which is derived from L-tryptophan.
 Melatonin is released for sleep to aid in normalizing sleep patterns and regulating the circadian rhythm.
-Recent studies have shown additional possible effects as exogenously administered oral melatonin it was able to affect both central excitation and spatial working memory in mice.
+Recent studies have shown additional possible effects as exogenously administered oral melatonin was able to affect both central excitation and spatial working memory in mice.

 |Molar Mass||232.283 g/mol|

 Melatonin, also known as N-acetyl-5-methoxytryptamine, is a ubiquitous chemical found in nearly all living creatures.
 It is an indolamine present in every compartment of the organism due to its amphiphilic diffusion properties.

 Melatonin is a tiny, highly conserved indole that possesses several receptor-mediated and receptor-independent effects.
 Among the receptor-dependent actions are the regulation of the circadian rhythm(internal clock of the body) and the prevention of cancer.
 The receptor-independent functions involve melatonin’s ability to function in the detoxification of free radicals, thus protecting essential molecules from the harmful effects of oxidative stress under conditions of ischemia/reperfusion injury (stroke, heart attack), ionizing radiation, and medication toxicity, among others.[R]

 How Does Melatonin Work – Melatonin Production?